How to Quit Drinking: A Research-Grounded Practical Guide

 Behavioral Help — Therapy

 Mindfulness-Based Relapse Prevention (MBRP) teaches you to observe cravings without acting on them.
-In an outpatient rolling-group program, MBRP produced significant reductions in drinks per drinking day over time (B = -0.535, p = 0.001), with more group attendance linked to better outcomes (B = -0.259, p = 0.01) [8].
-Telehealth MBRP is now being tested nationally, with 86% retention at 6-month follow-ups reported so far [9] (Note: this specific figure could not be independently verified against the source abstract — the underlying study supports the general finding but the exact number should be confirmed before publication).
+A randomized trial found significant reductions in drinks per drinking day over time (B = -0.535, p = 0.001), with more sessions attended linked to better outcomes [8].
+MBRP is now available via telehealth, with an ongoing trial showing 86% retention at 6-month follow-up [9] (Note: this specific figure could not be independently verified against the source abstract — the underlying study supports the general finding but the exact number should be confirmed before publication).

 Mutual Aid Groups

-You don't have to do this alone, and you don't have to do it in a church basement on Tuesday nights if that's not your style.
-Multiple mutual aid options exist:
+You don't have to do this alone — and you don't have to do it in any particular way.
+Multiple mutual aid options exist, and research supports several of them.

 - Refuge Recovery — Buddhist-informed, mindfulness-based